ye-chuan/.dotfiles/.config/nvim/readme.md

       that can should be broadcasted to the LSP server (the capabilities are listed in `require("cmp_nvim_lsp").default_capabilities()`)
 - cmp-buffer
     - nvim-cmp source for words within a buffer (like the built-in i_CTRL-N, but integrated into nvim-cmp)
+- copilot-vim (opt)
+    - Just to test out GitHub's Copilot, might remove in the future

 ### Project Navigation
 - nvim-telescope